apurvanakade/apurvanakade.github.io/src/drp.md

   Spring 2018])
 - Chris Chia, The Knot Book by Adams Collins. ([JHU, Fall 2017])

-I've helped start and organize the [DRP at UWO] and in the past have co-organized the [DRP at JHU].
-If you are interested in participating in the DRP or would like to run one at your university, please don't hesitate to reach out to me.

 [drp at uwo]: https://www.math.uwo.ca/undergraduate/directedreadingprogram.html
 [drp at jhu]: http://www.math.jhu.edu/drp.html